-is the mean of the variable.
+is the mean of the set of measurements and SD is the standard deviation.
 For brevity, the term relative standard deviation (%RSD) will refer to the percent relative standard deviation of the response factors for the initial calibration standards for a chromatographic method.

-A-46.
+A-47.
 Performance-Based Method/Approach.

 This term does not appear to be well-defined in the literature.
 As applied to chemical testing, the term performance-based implies that the methodology used to produce an analytical result is secondary to the quality of the result itself.
 When a performance-based approach is implemented, specifications are primarily imposed upon the data (the "end product" of the analytical process) rather than upon the process by which the data are produced.
-Chemical data are generated by any analytical method which can demonstrate project-specific PARCCS requirements are met.
+Chemical data are generated by any analytical method which can demonstrate project specific PARCCS requirements are met.
 Method QC elements such as detection limits, method blanks, laboratory control samples, and matrix spikes are minimally required to demonstrate method performance.

-A-47.
+A-48.
 Post Digestion Spike (PDS).